 Do I need Korean language skills to study engineering in South Korea?

-Not always for academics (if your program is English-taught), but basic Korean helps a lot for daily life—housing, paperwork, transportation, and making friends outside class.
+Not always for academics if your program or courses are taught in English, but basic Korean helps a lot for daily life, including housing, paperwork, transportation, and making friends outside class.

-With the information listed above, we hope to have provided some insights about the Korean universities that offer the best engineering courses.
-If you are planning on studying engineering in any of them, check out our South Korea page for more valuable articles!
-Do also visit our open courses page for more available programs!
+With the information listed above, we hope to have provided useful insights into Korean universities that offer strong engineering programs.
+If you are planning to study engineering in any of them, check out our South Korea page for more valuable articles.
+You can also check out the available courses for international students!